In Brief: An Attorney's Take

 What is the potential patient population size?

 Technologies aimed at larger populations may face stricter scrutiny, as their widespread adoption has significant budgetary implications.
-While payers will not usually make medical policies for technologies that do not have provider demand demonstrated through authorization requests and appeals, by positioning out of the gate with a large population, payer medical directors may reflexively raise barriers if they perceive a large patient population.
+While payers will not usually make medical policies for technologies that do not have provider demand demonstrated through authorization requests and appeals, by positioning out the gate with a large population payer medical directors may reflexively raise barriers if they perceive a large patient population.

-Three key takeaways about the Evidence Burden for new technologies.
+Three key takeaways about the Evidence Burden for new technologies

 Diverse Opinions Among Decision-Makers: Feedback from a single medical director represents just one perspective.
 Medical directors vary in their views and motivations, and understanding this diversity is key to navigating the approval process effectively.